 Cons: Color choice

 The Khroma Latok Jacket, without question, rose to the top of the list out of every jacket we tried.
-Lightweight enough to tour with, yet still extremely durable and more than wind/waterproof enough for any big day in serious conditions, this is the jacket we would trust no matter what the day brings.
+At 546g, this jacket is lightweight enough to tour with (and lighter than even most other high-end backcountry options here such as the Ortovox 3L Guardian Shell at 741 g), yet still extremely durable and more than wind/waterproof enough for any big day in serious conditions.
+This is the jacket we would trust no matter what the day brings.
 Somehow, it looks good, too.

 The functionality is of the highest standard: every single aspect of this jacket has been engineered for the hardcore skier.
 For example, the zippers are extra-large to make opening and closing the front a breeze, even with thick mittens on.

-While this jacket is designed for the backcountry, it is more than capable of handling anything skiing in-bounds throws your way: blower pow, rain, sleet, high winds, or a bluebird spring-ski day.
+While this jacket is designed for the backcountry, it is more than capable of handling anything skiing in-bounds throws your way: blower pow, rain, sleet, high winds, or a bluebird spring ski day.
 With two weights of GORE-TEX Pro Most Breathable to balance protection, weight, and breathability, the jacket is flexible, durable, and breathable, a rare combination.
-With heavier duty fabric across the shoulders and outer sleeves, the jacket can withstand almost all scrapes and falls.
-The lighter-weight fabric around the core allows for a lower overall weight and bulk, greater mobility, and improved breathability.
+With heavier-duty fabric across the shoulders and outer sleeves, the jacket can withstand almost all scrapes and falls.
+The lighter-weight fabric around the core allows for lower overall weight and bulk, greater mobility, and improved breathability.

 The only aspect of this jacket we could find fault with was the limited color selection, but even that is a stretch, as the colors offered are not offensive in the slightest: the choice between deep maroon, muted green, slate grey, and bright blue should have something for most, but the absence of black or tan is odd, considering this jacket could easily be a staple for any dedicated skier.